sandstorm/LightweightElasticsearch/Documentation/README_template.md

 ### Skip indexing and mapping of a property

-If you don't want a property to be indexed, set `indexing: false`.
+If you don't want a property to be indexed, set `search.indexing: false`.
 In this case no mapping is configured for this field.
 This can be used to also solve a type conflict of two node properties with same name and different type.

 ### Fulltext Indexing